 Tar-Pamlico River Basin

-The Tar-Pamlico River Basin is made up mostly of wetlands and forested areas, covering about 55 percent of its area, with about one-quarter made up of agriculture and a small portion urban developed areas.
+The Tar-Pamlico River Basin is made up mostly of wetlands and forested areas covering about 55% of its area, with about one-quarter made up of agricultural land and a small portion of urban, developed areas.
 This basin is rural when compared to the Neuse, which is similar in size and hydrology.

-A gateway to the coast, the Tar-Pamlico feeds into a highly productive estuary that is a nursery for more than 90 percent of all the commercial seafood and recreational fish caught in North Carolina.
-The Albemarle and Pamlico Sounds comprise the second largest estuary system in the U.S.
+A gateway to the coast, the Tar-Pamlico feeds into a highly productive estuary that is a nursery for more than 90% of all the commercial seafood and recreational fish caught in North Carolina.
+The Albemarle and Pamlico sounds comprise the second-largest estuary system in the United States.

 Neuse River Basin

-Some nutrients can be beneficial to aquatic life in small amounts, but large amounts can contribute to excessive plant growth, algae blooms and low levels of dissolved oxygen in the water.
+Some nutrients can be beneficial to aquatic life in small amounts, but large amounts can cause excessive plant growth, algal blooms and low levels of dissolved oxygen in the water.

-To a lesser degree, water quality in the Neuse River Basin is being affected by pollution from more than 400 sites that are allowed by state permit to discharge treated wastewater into streams and rivers.
-Yet, both of the above situations can be harmful to fish and other aquatic life.
+To a lesser degree, water quality in the Neuse River Basin is being affected by pollution from more than 400 industrial and municipal sites that are allowed by state permit to discharge treated wastewater into streams and rivers.
+Both of the above situations can be harmful to fish and other aquatic life.